gTahidi/fabric-hacktogether/README.md

 *   **Data:** Data is aggregated to the required level for sales prediction (Annual sales per product/store).
 Features relevant for forecasting models are engineered.
 This layer serves as the source for reporting dashboards and machine learning models.
 *   **Fabric Components:** Notebooks (PySpark/Spark SQL) for aggregation and feature engineering, Lakehouse/Warehouse for storage, Power BI datasets for reporting.

-Notebook Implementation can be found here:
+Notebook Implementation can be found here[Automl.ipynb](Machine Learning/prediction/Automl.ipynb):

 # Implementation Details